Taunton’s Trent Santos hits 1,000 career points in win over New Bedford - NewsBreak

 "I think if they were seniors I’d be really frustrated [with how the season played out], but because they’re young I think it was easier," Hill said.
 "They’re going to grow a lot and one positive was that we were able to give them a lot of information.
 We threw a lot at them this year and the goal is that by next year they’ll improve and by their senior year they’ll be a force to reckon with."

-As for Taunton, they'll now await their seeding in the Div.
-1 State Tournament to see who it'll be hosting at the Rabouin Field House in the first round.
+As for Taunton, they'll now await their seeding in the Division I State Tournament to see who they'll be hosting at the Rabouin Field House in the first round.

 "We’re optimistic," Dacey said.
 "We’ve got two home games if we win the first home game, we get a second one and depending on how the seeding goes, we could get a third one, and we’re in a comfort zone in our place for sure."